 - juice of 1/4 lemon

-First of all, please make sure to use plump, fresh eggplants in season.
-Winter ghosts will not do.
+First of all, please make sure to use plump, fresh eggplants and test a few varieties to find the ones which are best for grilling.

-As for cooking, best results are obviously obtained with a charcoal/wood BBQ, but a stove-top cast iron grill is a valid alternative and much faster.
+As for cooking, you will obviously obtain best results with a charcoal/wood BBQ, but a stove-top cast iron grill pan is a valid alternative especially if you are short of time or it’s bad weather.

-If you have time, prepare them a couple of hours in advance and serve at room temperature .
-You can also serve them sooner but let them cool off a little.
-Season with salt just before serving.
+If possible, prepare the eggplants a couple of hours in advance and serve at room temperature as the marinade greatly improves their flavor.
+Season with a sprinkle of salt just before serving if you like.

 Serves 2-3 as a side dish.